- Funds must be authorized by the SFC before they can be marketed to the public in Hong Kong.

 The SFC offers investor protection by insisting on:

 - Accurate and sufficient disclosure - An offering document containing essential information about the fund should be available to help you make an informed investment decision.
 A semi-annual report and an audited annual report must be published.
-Investors must be notified of major events, e.g. increase in fees, proposed merger or de-authorisation, within a designated timeframe.
+Investors must be notified of major events, e.g. increase in fees, proposed merger or de-authorization, within a designated timeframe.
 Marketing materials must not be false, misleading or deceptive.

 - Other related requirements - These cover a fund's daily administration such as price calculation, dealing procedures, charging of fees and other matters.

-Can an authorised fund seek de-authorisation?
+Can an authorized fund seek de-authorization?

 - switch to another fund if an alternative is available.

-Is it illegal to buy unauthorised funds?
+Is it illegal to buy unauthorized funds?

 The fund, however, may be regulated by a foreign regulator.
-So, when you consider buying an unauthorised fund, check if it is regulated in an overseas jurisdiction and the investor protection measures adopted by that regime.
+So, when you consider buying an unauthorized fund, check if it is regulated in an overseas jurisdiction and the investor protection measures adopted by that regime.

 Remember: Investing in an authorized fund does not mean that you are free from normal investment risks.